 Incentives to install green infrastructure:

-- RiverSmart Homes: for single-family residential properties - rain barrels, shade trees, rain gardens, bayscaping , pervious pavers and more.
+- RiverSmart Homes: for single-family residential properties - offers rain barrels, shade trees, rain gardens, bayscaping, permeable pavers and more.

-- RiverSmart Communities: for nonprofits and houses of worship
+- RiverSmart Communities: for 501(c)(3) non-profit organizations and houses of worship

-- RiverSmart Schools: for schools and offers technical support, professional development, field trips to local rivers, community planting events, and assistance with installing outdoor classrooms
+- RiverSmart Schools: for schools—offers technical support, professional development, field trips to local rivers, community planting events, and assistance with installing outdoor classroomss

 - RiverSmart Rooftops: (also known as the Green Roof Rebate Program): for all properties that install green roofs